quixio/quix-streams/docs/introduction.md

 Refer to the [Streaming context](/sdk/features/streaming-context) section of this documentation for more information.

-## In-memory data processing

-The Quix SDK is designed to make [in-memory data processing](/sdk/features/in-memory-processing) extremely efficient.
-We use high-performance SDK features in conjunction with the message broker capabilities to achieve maximum throughput with the very minimum latency.

-Refer to the [In-memory data
-processing](/sdk/features/in-memory-processing) section of this documentation for more information.

 ## Built-in buffers

 If you’re sending data at high frequency, processing each message can be